jichsa/First---repository/README.md

 # AddressBook-C
-Address Book Project in C with file handling and contact management.
+A menu-driven Address Book application in C with file handling and contact management features.